WP3 Market recognition as a hybrid device

 Development of certification procedures

 To aid in the certification development a partner was chosen due to their extensive knowledge and experiences with offshore certification rules and companies.
 A large amount of documentation was shared with the engineering/naval architecture partner, regarding the technology.
-Following the initial analysis of the device, we determined the most suitable certification body was Lloyds Register.
+Following the initial analysis of the device, FPP determined the most suitable certification body was Lloyds Register.
 This was based on their reputation in the European offshore renewables industry, their strong position in offshore wind and Lloyds Register’s strong position in the UK marine renewables sector.

 The P80 device is designed to provide competitive electricity in high wind, high wave and deeper waters.
 In the long term, the device can be deployed across the world, anywhere where there are waters over 45 m water depth, with medium to high wave and wind power.
 In the initial years, the first devices will be deployed in the most suitable countries, according to the resource, current grid, current political push and tariffs.